cp949/web-logger/README.md

 ## 🌍 SSR Support

-This library fully supports Server-Side Rendering (SSR) environments like Next.js, Nuxt, and other frameworks.
+This library fully supports Server-Side Rendering (SSR) environments like Next.js, Remix, Nuxt, and other frameworks.

 ### How It Works